top of page

 A New Gait

-I, too, developed a new "gait" due to my own major loss in July 2021, when my beloved son voluntarily departed this world.
-At first, my walk was unsteady, reflecting the deep pain that gripped my heart.
+After Nathan's death, I, too, developed a new "gait."
+Initially, my walk was unsteady, reflecting the deep pain that gripped me.
 Like Cammy, I felt as though I'd forgotten how to walk.
-Because of deep love and a desire to honor Nathan, I resolved to heal.
+Fueled by deep love and a desire to honor Nathan, I resolved to heal.

-I was determined to support and respect his ultimate decision and mustered all my love into celebrating the wonderful person he was: a cherished son, brother, grandson, nephew, cousin, and friend.
-I began to walk differently, determined, like Cammy, to embrace life by focusing on how fortunate I was to have had him as my son.
+I channeled all my love into celebrating the wonderful person he was: a cherished son, brother, grandson, nephew, cousin, and friend.
+Like Cammy, I began to walk differently, determined to embrace life by focusing on how fortunate I was to have him as my son.

 Comments